VonHeikemen/devlog/content/tools/extending-the-deno-cli-using-a-shell-function.md

 ## Let us begin

 The first step is to locate that one file you know your shell always execute.
-In `zsh` is `~/.zshrc`. `bash` has `~/.bashrc`.
+In `zsh` there's `~/.zshrc`. `bash` has `~/.bashrc`.
 Those two are the only ones I know, if you use any other shell try to find in its documentation the equivalent of that.

 ### The definition